Population-scale dietary interests during the COVID-19 pandemic: Results

 \subsection{Second wave had less impact on food interests}

-Finally, we explore the effect of the ``second wave of the pandemic'', which occurred between October and December 2020 in the UK, Canada, Italy, US, France, and Spain.
-In Figure \ref{fig:modes_effect_second_wave}, we observe much smaller effects in the second wave compared to the first wave of mobility decrease.
-No significant increases in interest in food prepared within the household, consumed at home are observed.
-While mobility saw large changes in some countries, such as France and Italy (in Figure \ref{fig:mobilitychp}, the second wave is comparable to the first wave), no drastic changes in food interests occurred.
+Finally, we explore the effect of the ``second wave'' of the pandemic, which occurred between October and December 2020 in the UK, Canada, Italy, US, France, and Spain.
+In Supplementary Figure 11a, we observe much smaller effects in the second wave compared to the first wave of mobility decrease.
+No significant increases in interest in food prepared within the household and consumed at home (e.g., recipes) are observed.
+While mobility saw large changes in some countries (Supplementary Figure 1), no drastic changes in food interests occurred.

-Notable exception are France and Italy, where food prepared by third party, consumed at home saw large increases in interest in the second wave.
+Notable exception are France and Italy, where food prepared by third party and consumed at home saw large increases in interest in the second wave.
 We observe significant decreases in interest in restaurants in the UK, Italy, and France, but smaller effects compared to the first wave.
 Finally, no notable surges in interests in bread, pastry, baking, and desserts as in the first wave are observed in the second wave.
 The second wave brought on less drastic mobility decreases and was less of a disruption.
-Additionally, populations adapt, and might have acquired new skills.
-As a consequence, there might be less of a need to search for recipes anymore.
+Additionally, as populations adapt and acquire new skills, there might be less of a need for recipe searching over time.